Mainframe-Archive/mainframe-os/packages/cli/README.md

 - `app:publishContents`: publish the app contents to Swarm
 - `app:writeManifest`: writes the app manifest
 - `wallet:createEth`: create a new Ethereum wallet
+- `wallet:connectLedgerAccount`: connect an account from ledger hardware wallet
+- `wallet:delete`: delete a wallet
 - `wallet:importEth`: import an Ethereum wallet

 ## Environment setup